 - High resistance (infinity) reading means open while a zero or very low resistance means shorted.
 But no need to record because most Insulation tester has an audible alarm for short or open status.

-Since we already know the operating principles of an insulation tester, I will show you how to verify the accuracy of your Megger Insulation Tester by using a resistor and a multimeter.
+Since we already know the working principles of an insulation tester, I will show you how to verify the accuracy of your Megger Insulation Tester by using a resistor and a multimeter.
 Learning how to use the Megger Tester leads to an easy understanding of its verification procedure.

-Since this is an insulation resistance tester, just directly measure a resistor with a known value.
-Please see the figure below.
+Since this is an insulation resistance tester, just directly measure a resistor with a known value (Please see the figure below).
 If you want to record a highly accurate result, measure first the resistor using the multimeter in order to get its actual value.

 - Set the required voltage to be generated in the resistor ( 500 V)